 Once the leadership embraces this structure, they need to actively promote it within the company.
 Why?
 Leadership sets the tone for everyone else.
 If they are actively participating in it, it will influence others.
 This buy-in will reduce resistance from employees and other stakeholders.

-Provide training to the leadership team — it will help them understand and adapt to this new structure.
+Provide training to the leadership team, which will help them understand and adapt to this new structure.

 Examples of SMART goals are: